 After Election Day, Here's Where Things Stand

-Republicans are still on track for a narrow majority in the House, but there is a not-zero chance that Democrats retain the majority.
+It's very possible the House will be called for Republicans sometime Tuesday with 13 races yet to be decided.
+Most of the remaining vote is in California, where tabulations continue to trickle in slowly.

+There are eight undecided races that aren't already factored into the parties' totals.
+(There are two seats where two Democrats are competing against each other, because of California's top-two primary system.)

-There are still 20 uncalled races, all except two are in the West, with millions of votes left to count in California.
-California traditionally takes a long time to count mail-in ballots, and this is commonplace for every recent election as it relates to House races.
-So it could still be days until control of the House is sorted.
+It traditionally takes a long time to count mail-in ballots in California, and this is commonplace for every recent election as it relates to House races.

+Another seat that's being closely watched is 3rd Congressional District in Colorado.
+Rep. Lauren Boebert has a lead of more than 1,000 votes now after trailing on Election Night and in days that followed.

+If it's determined that there aren't enough votes for the Democrat to come back, it's very possible that Boebert's seat is what puts Republicans over the top.

 To see just how close races are, check out our graphic that shows the margins in each of the remaining uncalled House races.